Welcome to podcast episode #229 and today is all about selling; something for some reason people think isn’t appropriate in today’s COVID world.

 And I would say that a business owner, or decision-maker, who is having a meaningful conversation where their problems are being understood, and a solution found to allow them to move forward will be willing to talk.

-They will differentiate a valuable conversation from a less skilful one such as what I would call a basic pitching conversation or a touching base, have you got jobs conversations.
+They will differentiate a valuable conversation from a less skillful one such as what I would call a basic pitching conversation or a touching base, have you got jobs conversations.

 They’re the kind of calls that prospect won’t want to make time for.